MEET THE KAMLOOPS BLAZERS' OWNERS

-Mark has five children, Christina, Cameron, Austin, Samantha, Isabella and Brendan.
+Mark has six children, Christina, Cameron, Austin, Samantha, Isabella and Brendan.

-Darryl Sydor played four stellar seasons with the Kamloops Blazers, including 1991 when he competed in the Memorial Cup, before he was selected 7th overall by the Los Angeles Kings in the 1990 NHL Entry Draft..
-He joined Los Angles during the 1991-1992 NHL season.
+Darryl Sydor played four stellar seasons with the Kamloops Blazers, and was part of the team's first ever Memorial Cup winning roster (1992).
+Sydor was selected 7th overall by the Los Angeles Kings in the 1990 NHL Entry Draft.
+He debuted with Los Angles during the 1991-1992 NHL season.

-Darryl would enjoy playing in Dallas for 7 1/2 seasons, before being traded to the Columbus Blue Jackets in the summer of 2003.
-Midway through the season, Darryl was traded to the Tampa Bay Lightnin and as part of that squad, captured his second career Stanley Cup.
+Darryl was traded by the Stars to the Columbus Blue Jackets in the summer of 2003.
+Midway through the season, Darryl was traded to the Tampa Bay Lightning, where he captured his second career Stanley Cup in 2003-04.

 Darryl was traded back to the Dallas Stars on July 2, 2006.
 After the 2006-2007 season Darryl signed a contract in Pittsburgh where he played for 2 seasons before again being traded back to the Dallas Stars midway through the 2008-2009 season.

 He has now retired from professional hockey and has joined the coaching ranks.
-Darryl started his coaching career with the Houston Aeros of the American Hockey League as an Assistant Coach.
-He is now in his third season as an Assistant Coach with the Minnesota Wild.
+Darryl started his coaching career with the Houston Aeros of the American Hockey League as an Assistant Coach, and now serves as an Assistant Coach with the Minnesota Wild.

 Community and Personal Interests